...

 Keeping all furniture above the ground can help you prevent fungal growth on wooden surfaces and limit the amount of moisture in the air.

 Another thing to remember is that cardboard boxes tend to collect moisture and foster mold growth if they are stored for too long, so it’s best to avoid them.
+Instead, use plastic storage bins with secure lids and keep them off basement floors to prevent contact with damp surfaces.

 Water can turn into mold in just a few days, causing serious damage to your property.
 But you can trust Mold Remediation of Orlando to avoid mishaps and keep your space mold-free.

 Our experts can help you detect and identify mold growth in your home or office and provide professional expertise and advice on preventing mold from forming.
+From initial inspection and moisture testing to complete cleanup and restoration, our process is designed to protect your property and your health long-term.